 Hours: Open during daylight hours: 6AM to dusk.
 7 days a week

 - No alcoholic beverages allowed in the beach area

 The beach at Cascade Lake is fenced in but there is no lifeguard on duty.
 There is no shade provided at the beach, so keep that in mind when you’re planning your trip.
 Remember to bring appropriate life jackets or puddle jumpers and keep a close eye on your kids while swimming.
 Check out this post for more tips to keep your family safe while swimming.

 Just outside of the beach area, there is a water pump to get the sand off your feet, it has a fun water-play feature too!

-The park’s play area has several areas for kids to enjoy.
-There is a wooden playground structure with netting for climbing.
-Younger kids might find it difficult to climb on, but there are other spots for them to play close by.
+The play area has several areas for kids to enjoy.
+There is a large wooden playground structure with netting for climbing.
+Younger kids might find the large structure difficult to climb on, so they’ve added a smaller set for little kids.

-Do your kids like music?
-There are a few musical instruments to play as you walk through the park.
+If your kids like music, play a tune on the musical instruments as you walk through the park!

 Another fun place is the checker tables!
-BYO checkers, or use some rocks you find!
+BYO checkers or use rocks you find around the park!

-You might enjoy the relaxing waterscape space that has a few Adirondack chairs.
-This is a great spot to enjoy some coffee from a local shop and catch up with a friend!
-Various gardens are already thriving in the park with more to come.
+Enjoy the relaxing waterscape space that has a few Adirondack chairs.
+This is a great spot to enjoy coffee from a local shop and catch up with a friend!

 To read more about the park, check out the Cascade Lake Park Master Plan, developed in 2005.